-As an umbrella organisation, the Society currently comprises twenty-four professional organisations as Constituent Bodies (CBs) - our members.
+As an umbrella organisation, the Society currently comprises twenty-four professional organisations as Member Bodies (MBs) - our members.
 These organisations promote the Society and its work, sit on the Society's council, and help to make strategic decisions.

-Currently all twenty-four CBs have also been licensed by the Society to award the CEnv registration to their appropriately experienced and knowledgeable members, with three of these bodies also licensed to award REnvTech status.
+Currently all twenty-four MBs have also been granted a licence by the Society to award the CEnv registration to their appropriately experienced and knowledgeable members, with three of these bodies also licensed to award REnvTech status.

-This page lays out the process of becoming a new CB and Licensed Body (LB) and serves as a useful summary of the important information for prospective CBs/LBs.
-The Licensed Body Practice Direction provides in greater detail the exact requirements and obligations for CBs and LBs.
+This page lays out the process of becoming a new MB and Licensed Member (LM) and serves as a useful summary of the important information for prospective MBs/LMs.
+The Licensed Member Practice Direction provides in greater detail the exact requirements and obligations for MBs and LMs.

 The first step in obtaining a licence to award Chartered Environmentalist (CEnv) or Registered Environmental Technician

-(REnvTech) registration is to join the Society for the Environment as a Constituent Body (CB).
+(REnvTech) registration is to join the Society for the Environment as a Member Body (MB).

 Although there are not currently any

-CBs without a licence to award CEnv status, it is possible for an organisation to remain solely a CB indefinitely, provided they
+MBs without a licence to award CEnv status, it is possible for an organisation to remain solely a MB indefinitely, provided they

 continue to fulfil their obligations.